pentandra/lifepreserver/items/static/blog/defining-the-scholarly-commons/subtractable-resources/index.md

 goes, it will never come again.
 In some locations, these waves are guarded and protected, like in [the surfing commons off the Banzai Pipeline beach][surfing commons], where rules describing how to use these scarce resources must be followed if you want to play.
-There are just not enough to go around, and surfers want to make the most of them when they happen.
+There are just not enough waves to go around, and surfers want to make the most of them when they happen.
 In a scholarly commons, like the waves of the sea, these moments of discovery are a scarce resource.
 Once a contribution is made, it cannot be made again in quite the same way.